robwilds/queryAlfrescoAPI/readme.md

 This python script set will query Alfresco with given query statements.

-All Crud operations are supported but filtering of specific CRUD operations needs to be built out in the queryAlf.py scirpt
+All Crud operations are supported but filtering of specific CRUD operations needs to be built out in the queryAlf.py script

 ## PreReqs